leonwongdev/HackathonTeamBuilder/README.md

 - WebAPI Endpoint: N/A (`ApplicationUserManager` class is used to communicate
 - Update feature is implemented inside `ManageController.EditProfile(string Id)` and `ManageController.EditProfile(EditUserProfileViewModel NewUserModel)` with database)

+## Hackathon

+### Create
+- MVC Endpoint: `GET /hackathon/create` for displaying a create form
+- WebAPI Endpoint: `GET /api/hackathon/create` for creating a record in db.

+### Read
+- MVC Endpoint: `GET /home` for displaying a list of hackathon on home page
+- WebAPI Endpoint: `GET /api/hackathon/listall` for getting a list of hackathon object
+- WebAPI Endpoint `GET /api/hackthon/findbyid/{id}` for getting hackathon by id

+### Update
+- MVC Endpoint: `GET /hackathon/update` for displaying a update form with value from selected hackathon record.
+- MVC Endpoint: `POST /hackathon/update` for sending request to web api to update record and then redirect to home page.
+- WebAPI Endpoint: `GET /api/hackathon/update` for updating a record in DB.

+### Delete
+- MVC Endpoint: `GET /hackathon/deleteConfirm` for displaying confirmation page before proceed to deletion.
+- MVC Endpoint: `POST /hackathon/delete` for sending request to web api for deletion and then redirect user to the home page.
+- WebAPI Endpoint: `POST /api/hackathon/delete` for deleting a record in DB.